Ray González

 González has won the WWC Universal Heavyweight Championship and the IWA World Heavyweight Championship on numerous occasions.
 He also held the NWA World Heavyweight Championship once, with his reign being the third for a Latin American-born wrestler by chronological order, but the first among those formally acknowledged by the National Wrestling Alliance (NWA).

+He won WWC Universal Heavyweight Championship for the 22nd time on August 31, 2024, defeating Intelecto 5 Estrellas at the annual WWC Aniversario show and became the only wrestler in history that has won the WWC Universal Heavyweight Championship on 4 different decades.